Lincoln Township, Crawford County, Kansas

-Lincoln Township is a township in Crawford County, Kansas, in the United States.
-As of the 2010 census, its population was 832.
+Lincoln Township is a township in Crawford County, Kansas, United States.
+As of the 2020 decennial census, its population was 790.

 Geography

 Lincoln Township covers an area of 70.08 sqmi and contains one incorporated settlement, Arcadia.
 According to the United States Geological Survey, it contains six cemeteries: Brown, Englevale, Fowler, McGonigle, Old Arcadia and Pleasant Valley Sheffield.

 The streams of Bone Creek, Dry Branch and Richland Creek run through this township.